 Initially, the NPSD contains non-identifiable data derived from patient safety work product (PSWP) submitted by PSOs from across the country.
 This rich data source makes it possible to identify and track patient safety concerns for the purpose of learning how to mitigate patient safety risks and reduce harm across healthcare settings nationally.
 By enabling providers, PSOs, and eventually others to contribute non-identifiable patient safety data to the NPSD, the stage has been set for breakthroughs in our understanding of how best to improve patient safety.
-By contributing data, PSOs and providers can accelerate the pace at which the NPSD can advance our knowledge and provide an important adjunct to their own analyses.
+By contributing data to a PSO that submits to the NPSD, providers can accelerate the pace at which the NPSD can advance knowledge about patient safety.

 The NPSD uses visualization products to develop informational tools, including dashboards and a chartbook, to make the data available for meaningful, national learning purposes.
 One way that information resulting from analyses of trends and patterns of healthcare errors based on NPSD data will be made available to the public is through AHRQ's National Healthcare Quality and Disparities Report.
 AHRQ anticipates that the NPSD data will be used in other reports that contribute to improving patient safety.